Ares-Developers/Ares-docs/bugfixes/type2/negativelydamagingweaponswithanimlist.rst

 Negatively Damaging Weapons with AnimList
 =========================================

-Weapons that contain a negative ``Damage`` flag, and have ``AnimList`` specified on their associated warheads, would cause an Internal Error upon firing.
-This no longer happens in Ares.
+Weapons that contain a negative :tag:`Damage` flag, and have :tag:`AnimList` specified on their associated warheads, would cause an Internal Error upon firing.
+This no longer happens in :game:`Ares`.

 .. versionadded:: 0.2